Sharpe's Regiment (TV programme)

-Sharpe's Regiment is a British television drama, the ninth of a series that follows the career of Richard Sharpe, a British soldier during the Napoleonic Wars.
+Sharpe's Regiment is a British television drama, the ninth episode of a series that follows the career of Richard Sharpe, a British soldier during the Napoleonic Wars.
 This episode is based on the 1986 novel of the same name by Bernard Cornwell.

 Plot

 It is 1813.
 The First Battalion of the South Essex Regiment has suffered terrible losses in the fighting in Spain and the entire regiment is in danger of being disbanded as a result.
-Major Sharpe (Sean Bean) and Sergeant Major Harper (Daragh O'Malley) are sent back to England to find out why replacements have not been sent.
+Major Sharpe and Sergeant Major Harper are sent back to England to find out why replacements have not been sent.
 Sharpe is told that the Second Battalion of the South Essex is drawing pay for over 700 soldiers, but when he arrives at the Second Battalion's barracks, he finds only eleven men, even though there is regular recruiting for the regiment.
-Sharpe is determined to get to the bottom of things.
+Sharpe is determined to find the truth.

-During an audience with the dimwitted Prince Regent (Julian Fellowes), Sharpe is introduced to Lord Fenner (Nicholas Farrell), the man responsible for the regiment's troubles.
+During an audience with the eccentric and naive Prince Regent, Sharpe is introduced to Lord Fenner, the Secretary of State for War and the man responsible for the regiment's troubles.
 Fenner insists that the Second Battalion exists only on paper as a means of paying troops who have been scattered for various reasons until they can be placed into a proper unit.
-Fenner sends Lady Anne Camoynes (Caroline Langrishe) to sleep with Sharpe and ascertain his intentions.
-When Fenner finds out, he sends assassins to solve his potential problem, but Sharpe and Harper dispose of them instead.
+Fenner sends Lady Anne Camoynes to sleep with Sharpe and ascertain his intentions.
+Sharpe reveals he knows Fenner lied, and he intends to find the men who have been recruited.
+When Fenner finds out, he sends assassins to solve kill Sharpe, but they fail.
+Sharpe and Harper kill them instead.
 Their bodies are tossed into a river, and Sharpe sees to it that rumours are spread that it was he and Harper who have been killed.

-Meanwhile, the two men "enlist" in the Second Battalion to find out what happens to the recruits.
-They are trained by the brutal and effete Lieutenant Colonel Girdwood (Mark Lambert) and his underling Sergeant Lynch and then auctioned off to other regiments by Sharpe's old enemy, Sir Henry Simmerson (Michael Cochrane), with Fenner getting a kickback.
-Simmerson's niece, Jane Gibbons (Abigail Cruttenden), helps Sharpe and Harper escape afterwards.
+Meanwhile, the two men "enlist" in the Second Battalion under pseudonyms to find out what happens to the recruits.
+They are being trained under secret by the brutal and effete Lieutenant Colonel Girdwood and his vicious underling Sergeant Lynch, to be auctioned off to other regiments by Sharpe's old enemy, Sir Henry Simmerson, with Fenner getting a kickback.
+Simmerson's niece, helps Sharpe and Harper escape.

 Sharpe goes to Horse Guards to see the Commander-in-Chief of the Army, the Duke of York, but learns that the Duke is not in London.
 Sharpe sees his old friend, Sir William Lawford, in whom he confides.
-Lawford, on his own initiative, approaches Fenner and proposes a solution—the South Essex gets its men and Sharpe is given command of a rifle battalion and sent to North America.
+Lawford, seeking to avoid scandal for all and on his own initiative, approaches Fenner and proposes a solution—the South Essex gets its men and Sharpe is given command of a rifle battalion in the American war and sent to North America.
 Lady Camoynes overhears and contacts Sharpe.
-She tells him that he needs proof of the sales and tells him that she wants to ruin Fenner, who gets sexual favors from her as a way of paying off the debts of her late husband, whom Fenner ruined.
+She tells him that he needs proof of the sales and tells him that she wants to ruin Fenner, who gets sexual favours from her as a way of paying off the debts of her late husband, whom Fenner ruined.